 Starting his career at Real Sociedad, Alonso moved to Anfield in 2004 to join Rafa Benitez’s Spanish revolution.
 It would be a move that would start his path to being one of the best central midfielders of his generation.

-The midfielder quickly became an integral part of the Liverpool midfield that would of course go on to win one of the best Champions League finals of all time in 2005 on that famous night in Istanbul.
+The midfielder quickly became an integral part of the Liverpool midfield and won the Champions League during his debut season, scoring as the Reds beat AC Milan in one of the greatest finals of all time in Istanbul.

-He made the move to Real Madrid in 2009, where he was once again an integral part at the heart of midfield, making 236 appearances for Los Blancos, although he was unable to add to his collection of Champions League winners medals.
+Alonso made the move to Real Madrid in 2009, where he starred at the heart of midfield, making 236 appearances for Los Blancos and winning a second Champions League trophy as the club secured La Decima in 2013/14.

-He ultimately left the club in 2014 to join another giant of European football, Bayern Munich.
+The midfielder spent five seasons in the Spanish capital before leaving to join another giant of European football, Bayern Munich.